ArtemTitoulenko/places/README.md

 	Usage:
 		place-server [-p port]
 	Defaults:
 		-help=false: Print usage information
-	  -p=1080: The port on which to listen for connections -port=1080: The port on which to listen for connections
+		-p=1080: The port on which to listen for connections -place-data="./placedata/places-proto.bin": Which places file to use
+		-port=1080: The port on which to listen for connections

 ## Running the AirportServer